Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 - Macaws birds, especially Hyacinth macaws birds, are among the endangered species.
 Humans have captured the birds from the forest to keep them as pets and for other purposes until they are now few.

 If you are looking for a large cage for your Budgies then this guide is for you.

 Learn About 10 Hyacinth Macaw Interesting Facts

 Hyacinth Macaw often lives longer than the rest of the Macaw species.
 On average, they have a lifespan of 50-60 years, while the average lifespan of the rest of Macaw birds is about 30 years.

 However, it has been observed that Hyacinth macaws live longer in the forest than when they are in a cage.
 So far, they are not captured by the predators in the forest.

 The reason hyacinth macaws die earlier in captivity is mainly because of diet, weather, and shelter.
-Many people who keep the birds as pets feed that with the wrong diet.
+Many people who keep the birds as pets feed them the wrong diet.

 And this is bad for their health.
 Also, when hyacinth macaw birds are taken to places where the weather is different from what they were used to.
 It could affect their lifespan.

 Keeping the birds in a small cage where they won’t be able to stretch their wings could also affect their lifespan.
 Therefore, proper care of hyacinth macaws is a requisite for a long lifespan.

 02. Food Habit/Diet